zilexa/autosetup-VERO4K_RPi/README.md

 Requirements:
 - A VERO 4K device or Raspberry Pi 3 device, HDMI cable, network cable, 16GB or 32GB fast microSD card for the device.
 - a USB harddrive, connected to your device.
-- If you use a RPi3 instead of a Vero 4K, I highly recommend installing OSMC.tv on your RPi3, but it should work on most Debian based systems.
+- If you use a RPi3 instead of a Vero 4K, I highly recommend installing OSMC.tv on your RPi3.
+This script has been tested on RPI3 devices only.

 **MAKE SURE YOU FOLLOW OSMC INSTALLATION INSTRUCTIONS FIRST: https://osmc.tv/download/**